-- the "Issuer" is to Barminco Finance Pty Limited; - the "Parent Guarantor" is to the Issuer's parent company, Barminco Holdings Pty Limited; - the term "Guarantors" refers collectively to the Parent Guarantor and each of the Parent Guarantor's existing and future direct and indirect subsidiaries that will guarantee, or be a borrower under, the Credit Facility or certain of our other indebtedness; - the terms "Barminco," "we," "us," or "our" refer collectively to the Parent Guarantor, the Issuer and their subsidiaries (these terms exclude AUMS because the AUMS joint venture companies are not subsidiaries), unless otherwise indicated or the context otherwise requires; - the term "AUMS" refers collectively to joint venture companies African Underground Mining Services Limited, African Underground Mining Services Mali SARL, African Underground Mining Services Burkina Faso SARL and African Underground Mining Services Tanzania; - the terms "AUMS Ghana," "AUMS Mali", "AUMS BF" and "AUMS Tanzania" are references to African Underground Mining Service Limited, African Underground Mining Services Mali SARL, African Underground Mining Services Burkina Faso SARL, and African Underground Mining Services Tanzania respectively; - the term "Capital Expenditure" means funds used to acquire or upgrade property, plant and equipment, whether funded through cash or through debt; - the term "Group" refers to Barminco and AUMS; - the term "Credit Facility" means the A\$100.0 million revolving loan facility that Barminco entered into with several banks on April 24, 2017; - the term "NPAT" means Barminco's profit/loss for the period attributable to equity holders of the Company; - the term "Redeemable Preference Shares" means the redeemable preference shares issued in connection with the acquisition of Barminco Limited in August 2007 by the Parent Guarantor to a number of new shareholders and management; - the term "Redundancy Costs" means contractual entitlements, payments in lieu of notice and all income tax thereon, payable to employees on termination of employment by Barminco.
+- the "Issuer" is to Barminco Finance Pty Limited; - the "Parent Guarantor" is to the Issuer's parent company, Barminco Holdings Pty Limited; - the term "Guarantors" refers collectively to the Parent Guarantor and each of the Parent Guarantor's existing and future direct and indirect subsidiaries that will guarantee, or be a borrower under, the Credit Facility or certain of our other indebtedness: - the terms "Barminco," "we," "us," or "our" refer collectively to the Parent Guarantor, the Issuer and their subsidiaries (these terms exclude AUMS because the AUMS joint venture companies are not subsidiaries), unless otherwise indicated or the context otherwise requires; - the term "AUMS" refers collectively to joint venture companies African Underground Mining Services Limited, African Underground Mining Services Mali SARL, African Underground Mining Services Burkina Faso SARL and AUMS (T) Limited; - the terms "AUMS Ghana," "AUMS Mali", "AUMS BF" and "AUMS Tanzania" are references to African Underground Mining Services Limited, African Underground Mining Services Burkina Faso SARL, and AUMS (T) Limited respectively; - the term "Capital Expenditure" means funds used to acquire or upgrade property, plant and equipment, whether funded through cash or through debt; - the term "Group" refers to Barminco and AUMS; - the term "Credit Facility" means the A\$45.0million revolving loan facility that Barminco entered into with several banks on April 24, 2017; - the term "NPAT" means Barminco's profit/loss for the period attributable to equity holders of the Company; - the term "Redeemable Preference Shares" means the redeemable preference shares issued in connection with the acquisition of Barminco Limited in August 2007 by the Parent Guarantor to a number of new shareholders and management; The Redeemable Preference Shares were transferred to Perenti on October 31, 2018. - the term "Redundancy Costs" means contractual entitlements, payments in lieu of notice and all income tax thereon, payable to employees on termination of employment by Barminco.
 When evaluating our operating performance, redundancy costs have been excluded, as they typically occur on conclusion of mining contracts or following specific corporate restructuring events, and are therefore not considered by management to be routine expenses of the business.
-This treatment is consistent with our other external reporting and with how management evaluates the underlying performance of the business. - the term "Shareholder Loan Notes" means the loan notes issued in connection with the acquisition of Barminco Limited in August 2007 by the Parent Guarantor to Bremerton Pty Ltd that mature on May 1, 2026 and ceased accruing interest on June 29, 2016; - the term "Total Tangible Assets" means total assets less intangibles, deferred tax assets and derivative financial instruments; - the term "km" means kilometer; - the term "koz" means thousand ounces; - the term "kt" means thousand tonnes; - the term "lb" means Pounds; - the term "mt" means million tonnes; and - the term "oz" means ounces.
+This treatment is consistent with our other external reporting and with how management evaluates the underlying performance of the business. - the term "Shareholder Loan" means the loan issued in connection with the acquisition of Barminco Limited in August 2007 by the Parent Guarantor to Bremerton Pty Ltd that mature on May 1, 2026 and ceased accruing interest on June 29, 2016; The Shareholder Loan was transferred to Perenti Global Limited ("Perenti") on October 31, 2018. - the term "Total Tangible Assets" means total assets less intangibles and deferred tax assets; - the term "km" means kilometer; - the term "koz" means thousand ounces: - the term "kt" means thousand tonnes; - the term "lb" means Pounds; - the term "mt" means million tonnes; and - the term "oz" means ounces.